bjackman/bjackman.github.io/_posts/2019-08-28-pangrammatic-autograms.md

 spectacular thing, because it turns logical puzzles inside out.
 Chris Patuzzo figured out a way of feeding the claim "there is a pangram-autogram" into a SAT-solver, and the SAT-solver spat out situations where that claim is true i.e. pangrammatic sentences.
-I have of course been glossing over the details - SAT-solvers do not really understand English[^3], you feed them formal logical expressions, and they spit out lists of all the combinations of truth and falsehood that can make your overall expression true.
+I have of course been glossing over the details;
+SAT-solvers do not really understand English[^3], you feed them formal logical expressions, and they spit out lists of all the combinations of truth and falsehood that can make your overall expression true.
 The logical expression